-"Poetry is a subject as precise as geometry." -Gustave Flaubert, novelist (1821-80)
+"Poetry is a subject as precise as geometry." -Gustave Flaubert, novelist (1821-80) "A proof tells us where to concentrate our doubts." - Morris Kline

 Problems

 - (Not turned in for a grade) Be able to explain any and all of the proofs in the Projective Plane Worksheet. - (Not turned in for a grade) Be ready to discuss Major Exercises 11 and 12 of Chapter 2.